Julian/avif/INSTALL.linux.rst

 .. code-block:: sh

   sudo apt-get update
-  sudo apt-get install cmake make ninja-build gcc g++ nasm git python3-dev python3-pip
+  sudo apt-get install cmake make ninja-build gcc g++ nasm git python3-dev python3-pip patchelf unzip

 Build Steps
 -----------

-#.
-Install cffi module from pypi:

-   - ``sudo pip3 install --upgrade cffi``

-   This will allow to compile bindings
+  **Warning:**
+  The build steps are tested only on amd64 (x86_64) architecture.

 #.
 Create a folder just to have everything in the same place: